This post may contain affiliate links, please see my disclosure policy to learn more.

-Once the bacon has reached your desired level of crispiness, remove immediately and place on paper towels to soak up the bacon grease.
+Once the bacon has reached your desired level of crispiness, remove it immediately and place it on paper towels to soak up the bacon grease.

 I also save the bacon grease to use as a replacement for butter or shortening in other recipes.
 You can store your bacon grease in a cool dark place to prevent it from going bad, it also stores well in the freezer or refrigerator.
 If you don’t want to save the grease just allow it to solidify a little on the aluminum foil, then crumple the foil around it and toss it in the trash.

 - Sided baking sheet

 - Heat oven to 400°, you don't need to preheat.
 Line a sided baking sheet with aluminum foil or parchment paper.
 Lay the bacon on the sheet side by side.
 A little overlapping is fine as they will shrink.

 - Cook the bacon for 10-30 minutes.
 Cooking time depends on the thickness of your bacon, and how long it takes for your oven to come to temperature.
 Start checking your bacon at around 10 minutes to ensure your bacon doesn’t burn.